DAYTON, Ohio(WDTN)- Many homes around the Dayton area have been totaled with nothing left to salvage.

 “Anything they can do to help get their life together is very important to them right now,” Suffoleto said.

 That’s why the department set up a mobile health unit in Northridge on Wednesday.
 People were able to get their birth certificates, shot records, immunizations plus information on replacing Medicare and Medicaid cards.
 Cribs are also available for free for tornado victims.

 “Not only (are they getting) public health services, but we can also listen to the people, get more information from them and then help them get more services,” Suffoleto said.

 Suffoleto said it was important for them to come to people instead of making them go to an office becauue many people have also lost their vehicles or access to transportation.

 The department hopes this can relieve some pressure from people already still recovering from the storm.

 “As close as we can be to them and make it convenient for them, that’s what we really need to be doing right now,” Suffoleto said.

-Another mobile health unit is planned for Thursday on Farr Road in Old North Dayton from 9 a.m. to 4 p.m.Grab the FREE WDTN News App for iPhone or Android.
+Another mobile health unit is planned for Thursday on Farr Road in Old North Dayton from 9 a.m. to 4 p.m.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.